mefrem/mefrem.github.io/_posts/2020-03-23-who-will-you-be.md

 Sam admits to having fallen prey to the nonstop energy of coronavirus news.
 And he realizes that it is getting in the way of his being there in the most helpful way for himself and his family.
 How much help is chronic anxiety?
 How helpful is it to have an endocrine system positively soaked in cortisol and adrenaline?
 While anxiety can be useful, it is dangerous in its extreme.

+> **“An untrained mind—a perfectly normal one—can be an extraordinarily unhappy place to be in.
+Your own mind can be terrible company.
+And if it is, you can be sure it’s less than ideal company for others.
+If you care about your own sanity, and you care about offering effective support to those around you, it’s worth paying attention to the mechanics of your own mental suffering, your own anxiety, self-concern, and agitation.
+The alternative is just to propagate your unhappiness to others.”**

 Learning to understand the limits of anxiety, or any emotion, and restoring yourself to a mindful state, *is a skill that can be trained*.
+That skill has been variously called meditation or mindfulness.
+At bottom, it is the mental state of awareness of the present moment-the acknowledgement of our feelings and thoughts.
 Now is the time for that skill.
 Moreover, in the space the coronavirus has created in our lives, now is the time to train it.

-> **Who will you be on the most stressful day of your life?**
+> **"Who will you be on the most stressful day of your life, when you lose your job, or when someone close to you gets sick and dies?
+You will only have the mind that you’ve built for yourself; you’ll only have the skills that you’ve acquired."**

+## Try meditation yourself

-If you would like a month's free trial of Sam Harris' *Waking Up* app, please [contact me](http://127.0.0.1:4000/about/#contact).
+If you would like a month's free trial of Sam Harris' *Waking Up* meditation app, please [contact me](/about/#contact).
 I also want you to be aware of [Sam's policy](https://help.wakingup.com/article/54-how-much-does-the-waking-up-course-cost) of providing a free account to anyone who is unable to because they can't afford it.

 The utility of a mind well-calibrated to stress is eminently apparent.
 Why not train for it?